 Students will be required to practice various types of writing, including expository writing, especially in the argumentative and persuasive modes, and to improve their writing of essays.
 Continuing attention will be paid to practical writing skills.
 In their literature studies, students will identify, describe and evaluate attitudes and themes in works they read, and evaluate the literary merit of those works.
 As in previous courses, students will study and respond to literature in a variety of genres: one or two novels, essays, poems, short stories and plays.
 Some practice in oral presentation is also part of the course.

 This is a class for students who love to write.
-The course is designed to develop students’ writing abilities as they explore a range of writing styles (narrative, descriptive, and expository) for a variety of genres (scripts, stories, poems, essays, and more).
+The course is designed to develop students' writing abilities as they explore a range of writing styles (narrative, descriptive, and expository) for a variety of genres (scripts, stories, poems, essays, and more).
 With each writing exercise, students will explore different strategies for pre-writing, drafting, and revising to find those that work for them.
-Frequent opportunities to reflect on and respond critically to their own and their peers’ writing, as well as one-on-one teacher conferencing, are also key features of the course.
+Frequent opportunities to reflect on and respond critically to their own and their peers' writing, as well as one-on-one teacher conferencing, are also key features of the course.
 If you are a writer, this is the place to be.
+This class works as a writing community; maturity is required.
 Priority will be given to grade twelve students, but grade eleven students are welcome.

 If you enjoy writing and would really like to help shape Sutherland culture, taking Journalism 11 and becoming a staffer at The Sabre Trooth just might be the thing to do.
 Learn how to write like a journalist.
 You will learn how to write sports articles, political rants, and editorials.
 You will be writing reviews of all sorts: movie, product, music, concert, and book (among others).
 Interviewing people will become second nature.
 You will be the one to report on current events.
 Learn to take pictures like a pro.
 Journalism 11 involves all aspects of putting together a newspaper such as editing and formatting.
 Grade eleven and twelve students are welcome.
 This will be offered inside of the schedule for semester one and as an X block for second semester.